cjdoris/Countries.jl/README.md

 ## Documentation

-This module exports one type, `Country`.
+    Country(id)

+A country with the given `id`.

+It is canonically represented by its alpha2 code, such as "GB".
+Two countries with the same code are identically equal.

 The following are all ways to construct the UK:
 ```julia
 # ISO-3166 codes
 Country(826)